Pure Michigan casting in Marquette this week

 MARQUETTE - Ryan Hill Casting will be coming to Marquette to hold an open call for a well-known Michigan advertising campaign, which will showcase people from the Marquette area in a TV commercial.

-According to a press release, the open call will be held on August 29th & 30th at the Staybridge Suites Marquette 855 W Washington St., Marquette, MI 49855 the from 9 a.m. – 7 p.m.
+According to a press release, the open call August 29 - 30 is at the Staybridge Suites Marquette 855 W Washington St., Marquette, MI 49855 the from 9 a.m. – 7 p.m.

+No prior experience is necessary.
+This open call is available to anyone ages 20 to 60-years-old AND, children 3 to around the age of 7.

 During the audition, there will not be any scripted lines.
 This audition will consist of movement in front of the camera involving actions such as walking, smiling and looking around while enjoying the surrounding scenery.
 Anyone can participate!